-The SEEMO Human Rights Award was established in 2002 in connection with the International Human Rights Day on 10 December.
+The SEEMO award will be presented by Oliver Vujovic, SEEMO secretary-general, on 4 December 2013 in Istanbul.
+The SEEMO Human Rights Award was established in 2002 in connection with International Human Rights Day on 10 December.
 Previous award winners are:

-2009: Pavol Demes, Director, German Marshall Fund of the United States (GMF), Bratislava office, Slovakia.
+2009: Pavol Demes, director of the Bratislava office of the German Marshall Fund of the United States.

 2008: Spomenka Hribar, journalist, writer and human rights advocate, Slovenia.

-2007: Seki Radoncic, writer and human rights activist specialising in war crimes, Montenegro.
+2007: Seki Radoncic, writer and human rights activist specialising in war crimes, Montenegro and Bosnia and Herzegovina.

 2006: Abdulhalim Dede, journalist, member of the Turkish-Muslim minority in Western Thrace, Greece.